w3c/csvw/examples/rdf-data-cube-example.md

     }
 ```

-The column indicating _provisional_ status for the entire observation record is similar to the observation status value for each data value.
+The column indicating _provisional_ status for the entire observation record is similar to the observation status for each data value.
 However, in this case, a URI Template is specified from which the [value URL](http://www.w3.org/TR/tabular-data-model/#dfn-cell-value-url) annotation is created.
 Here, the URI Template `{obsStatus:1}` uses only the first character from the cell value - in this case "P" for `Provisional`, thus the object of the RDF triple would be the code-list term `http://purl.org/linked-data/sdmx/2009/code#obsStatus-P` for "Provisional value".

 ```
     {